Snipy7374/dispatcher/README.md

 An extension to easily dispatch custom events for discord bots.

-This extension can ideally work with any discord.py fork (disnake, nextcord, pycord).
+This extension can ideally work with any discord.py fork (disnake, nextcord, pycord) and it comes with typing support for every of these forks.

 # Example